-- death or disability; - the Company's termination of the executive pursuant to the Company's termination right or the executive's decision to terminate because of action the Company takes or fails to take; - the Company's termination of the executive for cause; or

-• expiration of an employment agreement, retirement or other voluntary termination.
+- death or disability; - the Company's termination of the executive pursuant to the Company's termination right or the executive's decision to terminate because of action the Company takes or fails to take; - the Company's termination of the executive for cause; or - expiration of an employment agreement, retirement or other voluntary termination.

 The compensation that each of our named executive officers may receive under each of these termination circumstances is described below.
+The discussion below reflects the terms of the October 2, 2014 amendment to Mr. Iger's employment agreement.

-It is important to note that the amounts of compensation set forth below are based on the specific assumptions noted and do not predict the actual compensation that our named executive officers would receive.
-Actual compensation received would be a function of a number of factors that are unknowable at this time, including: the date of the executive's termination of employment; the executive's base salary at the time of termination; the executive's age and service with the Company at the time of termination; and, because many elements of the compensation are performancebased pursuant to the Company's compensation philosophy described in Compensation Discussion and Analysis, above, the future performance of the Company.
+It is important to note that the amounts of compensation set forth in the tables below are based on the specific assumptions noted and do not predict the actual compensation that our named executive officers would receive.
+Actual compensation received would be a function of a number of factors that are unknowable at this time, including: the date of the executive's termination of employment; the executive's base salary at the time of termination; the executive's age and service with the Company at the time of termination; and, because many elements of the compensation are performance-based pursuant to the Company's compensation philosophy described in Compensation Discussion and Analysis, above, the future performance of the Company.
 Moreover, the option and restricted stock unit acceleration amounts in case of a termination without cause or by the executive for good reason assume immediate acceleration, which is not the case in the absence of a change in control.
-Rather, options and units continue to vest over time (and subject to applicable performance conditions).
+Rather, options and units continue to vest over time and in most cases are subject to the same performance measures that apply if there had been no termination.
+(The performance measures do not apply to vesting of restricted stock unit awards when termination is due to death or disability, and the test to assure deductibility under Section 162(m) does not apply if it is not necessary to preserve deductibility.)
 In addition, although the descriptions and amounts below are based on existing agreements, in connection with a particular termination of employment the Company and the named executive officer may mutually agree on severance terms that vary from those provided in his or her pre-existing agreement.

 In each of the circumstances described below, our named executive officers are eligible to receive earned, unpaid salary through the date of termination and benefits that are unconditionally accrued as of the date of termination pursuant to policies applicable to all employees.
 In Mr. Iger's case, this includes the deferred salary and interest earned on these deferred amounts as described under "Deferred Compensation," above.
 This earned compensation is not described or quantified below because these amounts represent earned, vested benefits that are not contingent on the termination of employment, but we do describe and quantify benefits that continue beyond the date of termination that are in addition to those provided for in the applicable benefit plans.
 The executive's accrued benefits include the pension benefits described under "Pension Benefits," above, which become payable to all participants who have reached retirement age.
-Because they have reached retirement age under the plans, Mr. Iger, Mr. Rasulo and Mr. Braverman each would have been eligible to receive these early retirement benefits if their employment had terminated at the end of fiscal 2013.
-Because the pension benefits available to

-Mr. Iger, Mr. Rasulo and Mr. Braverman upon termination do not differ from those described above under "Pension Benefits" except in ways that are equally applicable to all salaried employees, the nature and amount of their pension benefits are not described or quantified below.
+Because they have reached early retirement or retirement age under the plans, Mr. Iger, Mr. Rasulo and Mr. Braverman each would have been eligible to receive these benefits if their employment had terminated at the end of fiscal 2014.
+Because the pension benefits available to Mr. Iger, Mr. Rasulo and Mr. Braverman upon termination do not differ from those described above under "Pension Benefits" except in ways that are equally applicable to all salaried employees, the nature and amount of their pension benefits are not described or quantified below.